Covid-19 Coronavirus

 Postal votes can be sent to addresses in the Isle of Man, UK and overseas.
 You must be 16 years old or over on polling day and registered on the electoral register in order to vote.

-To apply to vote by post you should complete the relevant application form for your constituency, which is available to download from this page, and send it back to the Returning Officer for your constituency.
+To apply to vote by post you should complete the relevant application form for your constituency or Local Authority and send it back to the Deputy Returning Officer as detailed on the form.

 Make sure you complete all sections of the application form and supply your date of birth and signature.
 Your date of birth and signature are needed on this application form, and again when you use your postal vote.
 This information is needed to prevent fraud.

-Your postal voting ballot paper should be completed in good time and returned to your constituency Returning Officer so that it is received before 5pm on Wednesday 22 September 2021.
+Your postal voting ballot paper should be completed in good time and returned to the Deputy Returning Officer so that it is received before 5pm the day before polling day.
+Any postal ballot packs not mailed in, can be hand-delivered at the polling station by 8pm on Election Day.

 Postal ballot pack